Username4Fabian/MailResponses/README.md

 }
 ```

-The `openEmail` function is used to display an email in the main area of the interface.
-It takes an email subject, content, and sender as parameters, and creates and appends new HTML elements to the message list to display these details.
+The `openEmail` function is used to display an emailDummy in the main area of the interface.
+It takes an emailDummy subject, content, and sender as parameters, and creates and appends new HTML elements to the message list to display these details.

 ```javascript
 function openEmail(emailSubject, emailContent, emailSender) {